Like the wallpaper sticks to the wall

 It was my Shadow Self coming out to play.

 There’s this numbing sensation that I get whenever that happens, and it’s not pretty.
-And whenever it gets this intense, I tend to spiral into an incredible bout of depression turning into rage, the energy of which is so extraordinary that I could hardly recognize myself in the mirror.
+And whenever it gets this intense, I tend to spiral into an incredible bout of depression that transforms into rage, the energy of which is so extraordinary that I could barely recognize myself in the mirror.

-But I had 90 minutes till my first acupuncture patient would arrive, so I had to sort out my xin (heart-mind).
+But I had 90 minutes till my first acupuncture patient would arrive, so I had to sort out my heart and my mind, stat.
 There was no way I was going to allow my Shadow Self to treat patients.
-Absolutely refusing to indulge in anymore of this craziness, I dragged myself to my meditation cushion and sat with it.
+Absolutely refusing to indulge in anymore of this craziness, I dragged myself onto my meditation cushion and sat with it.
 And boy did I sit with it.

 I sat and I sat and I sat with it.
-At first I fought with my Shadow Self to try to keep it under control through the use of force, but that wasn’t going to happen.
+At first I fought with my Shadow Self in order to keep it under control through the use of force, but it felt like war, and I kept feeling worse.
 So I decided to simply to allow myself to fully feel what I felt.
 I did nothing but allow my Shadow Self to do whatever it wanted to do, and to let my emotions manifest themselves the way they wanted to.
 I allowed myself to think those Shadow Thoughts and growl the Shadow Growls.
 And that’s when I realized, that allowing my Shadow to manifest in such a controlled and contained way (ie. on my meditation cushion in the safety of solitude), I’m also giving myself compassion.
 I’m basically saying to that aspect of me, “Okay Shadow Me… have at it.
 Do your little thing.
 Throw your little tantrum.
 Be emo.
 Be sad.
 Be wrathful.
 Just let it all out.”

 And so my Shadow Self did.
-Waves and waves of negative, violent, vengeful, and depressing thoughts pounded my xin for several minutes… then slowly it all faded away back into emptiness.
+Waves and waves of negative, violent, vengeful, and depressing thoughts pounded my heart and my mind for several minutes… then slowly it all faded away back into emptiness.
 My Shadow’s tantrum was finished.

 Visually, when I first started the meditation, I saw a dark cloud manifest inside and around me, taking form of a demonic creature flying around me frenetically (yet never leaving my side), while another aspect of me became a cloud of white light taking form of a warrior-healer, standing at attention while it watches the demonic cloud fly around me in a frenzy.
 It seemed like the white cloud stood as a sentry, making sure the dark cloud wasn’t going to manifest past the meditation cushion.
 Which was a good thing, because boy, you should’ve seen what my mind was going through.

 When the meditation was over, all of the images and all of the thoughts faded away.
 Both light and dark clouds merged back together and flew back into my heart.
-Emotionally, I was back to neutral.
+Emotionally, I was back to a centered space, a calmer heart, and a calmer mind.
 When I opened up my eyes, although I felt exhausted from all of this, I felt much better.